Though Jarred Kelenic is ‘exciting the daylights’ out of Mariners, don’t expect him on 2020 MLB roster

 Mind you, I’m not saying Kelenic is a transcendent talent.
 But I’m not saying he’s not.
 What I do know is that he’s the most legitimately exciting non-pitching prospect the Mariners have had since, well … no, I can’t say it.
 Let’s just go with, “a long time.”

-That doesn’t mean he can’t miss (even though former Reds and Nationals GM Jim Bowden, in rating Kelenic as the 13th-best prospect in the majors in The Athletic, called Kelenic “a can’t-miss future star.”).
+That doesn’t mean he can’t miss (even though former Reds and Nationals GM Jim Bowden, in rating Kelenic as the 13th-best prospect in the majors in The Athletic, called Kelenic “a can’t-miss future star”).
 The Mariners know all about can’t-miss future stars who missed.

 You know the names all too well.
 Dustin Ackley.
 Jesus Montero.
 Justin Smoak.
 Mike Zunino.
 Jeff Clement.
 Et al.